 Alongside my work as a dance artist, I qualified as a therapeutic massage practitioner in 1993, Franklin Method® Educator in 2003, and studied with Polestar Pilates and taught for Dinah Siman at Contemporary Pilates 2002-2006.

 My ongoing explorations finally led me to Rolfing® Structural Integration, where the process of embodiment and reflection resonated with this ongoing work.
 I am deeply grateful to Dancer’s Career Development who awarded me a Maude Lloyd and Rudolf Nureyev Bursary towards the costs of my final year of training.

 I continue to enjoy teaching movement sessions drawing from these experiences in a variety of different settings.
-As a qualified Rolf Movement™ practitioner I also offer one hour Rolf Movement™ sessions and will be setting up group movement sessions in the near future.
+As a qualified Rolf Movement™ practitioner I also offer one hour Rolf Movement™ sessions.

 As a Rolfer® I value the form deeply and am excited by how it continues to develop and extend our understanding of human movement potential.
 I am also inspired by how it invites individuals into a process that enables them to discover and integrate an alignment and ease of movement unique to their structure and needs.